morpho-org/morpho-optimizers/README.md

 For the other commands, check the `Makefile` file.

+---

+## Style guide 💅

-## Code Formatting
+### Code Formatting

 We use prettier with the default configuration mentionned in the [Solidity Prettier Plugin](https://github.com/prettier-solidity/prettier-plugin-solidity).
-We recommend developers using VSCODE to set their local config as below:
+We recommend developers using VS Code to set their local config as below:

 ```
 {